FIRST-Center/onboarding/SOFTWARE.md

 Besides MoSDeF, there are several main software packages that we use in our research.
 These packages are all open-source, so I recommend checking out the source codes on GitHub.

+## ParmEd

+[ParmEd](https://parmed.github.io/ParmEd/html/index.html) is a Python package to setup, modify, and translate systems for molecular simulations.
+In FIRST, we typically don't use ParmEd on its own.
+However, ParmEd is used in many MoSDeF workflows which is why I think it's worth mentioning.

+The core data structure in ParmEd is a `Structure`.
+A `Structure` is similar to an mBuild `Compound` as it contains a list of atoms, residues, box information, and coordinates.
+A `Structure` also contains lists of bonds, angles, and dihedrals.
+When we apply forcefields to mBuild compounds with foyer, a parameterized `Structure` is returned.

+We also take advantage of ParmEd since the package has a variety of writers for the following file formats:
+- Amber prmtop
+- CHARM PSF, coordinate, and restart files
+- Gromacs topology and gro files
+- PDB files

+Overall I would recommend learning the basics of the ParmEd API as it will certainly be useful setting up various molecular systems.

+## Signac

+The [signac framework](https://signac.io) is a workflow management package developed by the Glotzer Group at the University of Michigan.
+We have been using signac since 2017, and was a huge component of our screening study of ionic liquid and organic solvent mixtures.
+Oftentimes as grad students, we are not organized with our file management and we do things like inconsistently name files, move files around, etc. This is exactly what signac can prevent.
+Signac is designed to help the user store, generate, and analyze data for computational studies.
+In signac, a similarly structured data set is called a `project` and the elements of the project's data space are called `jobs`.
+In our screening project for example, our project was called `il_solvent` because we were studying various solvated ionic liquids, and each job had a unique solvent, and ionic liquid concentration.

+The signac framework also includes a tool called [signac-flow](https://signac-flow.readthedocs.io/en/v0.6.2/) which is useful for executing the various data space operations in your project.
+Signac-flow also makes it easy to submit operations to computer clusters, which many of us are using to submit jobs on Rahman, NERSC, and previously Titan.
+In signac-flow, the operations of your project go into a `project.py` folder.
+Some examples include initialization, sampling, and calculating the mean squared displacement.
+Some examples can be viewed [here](https://github.com/csadorf/signac-examples/tree/master/projects).
+To execute an operation in `project.py` the basic syntax is like this: `python project.py [operation]`.
+One of the more useful command in signac-flow is `python project.py status`, which gives you an overview of the operations you've run, and the operations you have left to run.
+This is one main benefit of using signac, as you always have an idea on the progress of your project.
+To submit a job to the cluster, the command is `python project.py submit -o operation`.

+This is just a brief overview of signac.
+I pretty much use it for all of my projects now, and I recommend learning it if you're a new grad student.

 ## MDTraj

 [MDTraj](http://mdtraj.org/1.9.3/) is an analysis library for molecular dynamics trajectories.